-For all memory is fallible and fragmentary, it still serves as a prominent source for autobiographers.
+For all that memory is fallible and fragmentary, it still serves as a prominent source for autobiographers.
 When the source material is your own history, how do you reconcile your memories with what others present recall and then square these collected memories with historical events?
 This process often leads to conflicting reports and incompatible timelines.
-The writer must decide whether to emphasize external factuality in their recording of events, or prioritize the subjective truth their personal memories.
+The writer must decide whether to emphasize external factuality in their recording of events, or prioritize the subjective truth of their personal memories.